ant-design/ant-design-web3/docs/guide/contributing.md

 The release is responsible by the core members, and one version is released every week.
 If there is an urgent bug fix, it can be released at any time.
 The release complies with the [Semver](https://semver.org/) specification.

-The release is published by executing `pnpm run release`, which will first execute `changeset version` to merge the change description under `.changeset` into `CHANGELOG.md` and update the version of the package.
+The release is published by executing `pnpm run release`, which will first execute `changeset version` to merge the changelog under `.changeset` into `CHANGELOG.md` and update the version of the package.
 Then execute `changeset publish` to publish to npm and add the corresponding tag.

 After the release, the related modifications are submitted to the main branch, and the corresponding tag also needs to be pushed to GitHub.